RuiyingChenBioinfo/PlanTalk/README.md

 The database should contain ligand and receptor information respectively in the "Ligands" and "Receptors" columns of the R data frame.

-If you are using the PlantPhoneDB (https://jasonxu.shinyapps.io/PlantPhoneDB/) database, we suggest removing out the ligand-receptor pairs from the "homolog" source, since the orthologs were obtained only from human orthologs and are without experimental validations, making many inferred receptor-ligand pairs unreliable.
+If you are using the PlantPhoneDB (https://jasonxu.shinyapps.io/PlantPhoneDB/) database, we suggest removing out the ligand-receptor pairs from the "homolog" source which are obtained only from human orthologs and are without experimental validations, making many inferred receptor-ligand pairs unreliable.
 The ligand-receptor databases modified from PlantPhoneDB of *Arabidopsis thaliana* and *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.

 **2.The processed scRNA-seq data with Seurat structures**